 The proposal should explicitly link the graduate student and one or more faculty members and be submitted jointly, reflecting either independent research carried out under faculty supervision or the exploration of a new research field with a faculty member.

-Submit the following by May 20, 2018 via email to Brendan_McNally@brown.edu with Hazeltine Fellowship Proposal 2018-19 in the subject line:
+Applications for the 2022-23 academic year will be accepted beginning in June 2022.
+To apply submit the following by June 24, 2022 by 5:00 pm via email to [email protected] with Hazeltine Fellowship Proposal 2022-23 in the subject line:

 - Your most current CV.